atk4/docs/overview/why-use.md

 ### The payoff

 So what is the payoff for you, the developer?
-Quite simply, AJAX applications that are:
+Quite simply, AJAX data applications that are:

 * Easier to build
 * Easier to test, and